jonhoo/drwmutex/README.md

 The default Go implementation of [sync.RWMutex](https://golang.org/pkg/sync/#RWMutex) does not scale well to multiple cores, as all readers contend on the same memory location when they all try to atomically increment it.
-This gist explores an `n`-way RWMutex, also known as a "big reader" lock, which gives each CPU core its own RWMutex.
+This repository provides an `n`-way RWMutex, also known as a "big reader" lock, which gives each CPU core its own RWMutex.
 Readers take only a read lock local to their core, whereas writers must take all locks in order.